mwycombe/CribbageQt/CribbageQt/Techniques.md

 2. Create local named instances of the required kind of property Var
 3. Connect the <type>ValueRead|Changed signal to target function

+**Usage of ctrlvariables**
+***Incoming ctrlvariable text***
+The IntVar and DoubleVar both store numeric values internally and upon request or signal return their appropriate numeric values.
+However, then interacting with UI entry fields, they must be prepared to deal with character data rather than numeric data.
+Further, the ctrlvariable properties are not set up as Slots so cannot be directly reference by a .connect(<slotname>) from signals.
+To allow UI signals to transfer their changed text data to the ctrlvariables, @Slots() are defined in the ctrlvariable properties.
+The slots are names to acceptIntAsStr and acceptDblAsStr.
+The incoming text is checked for numeric content before conversion to the appropriate kind of number.
+None of this replaces the normal construct of <varname>.myValue = [value] for natively assigning value to ctrlvairable.
+It is solely there for the purpose of handling connections from signals, most often signals from UI entry fields.
+***Outgoing ctrlvariable data***
+All ctrlvariables support the normal construct of [variable] = <varname>.myValue to deliver the ctrlvariables current value.
+However, when it is required to allow a UI field to sync with the value of a ctrlvariable that might change, there are change signals that deliver str data.
+Both IntVar and DblVar provide int|dblValueAsStrChanged to support connection of ctrlvariable signals to UI or other text slots.

+The above discussion for StrVar is moot as there are not conversions required for their signals or slots as they only deal in text.

 Using these properties and their associated signals allows emulation of the tkinter control variables when they are attached to Gui widgets.

 ## Emulating tkinter control variables